Inpatient Rehab in Nevada

 Montevista Hospital - Las Vegas, NV

-Montevista Hospital is an inpatient drug and alcohol rehab located in Las Vegas, Nevada.
+Montevista Hospital is an inpatient addiction treatment center located in Las Vegas, NV.

 Location: 5900 West Rochelle Avenue, Las Vegas, NV 89103 in Clark County